 From a minor scratch to a major injury, an encounter with pain can happen at any moment.
-You can’t have a control in that.
-But, there’s something you can have a control on and that is the way you feel pain, yes your mind.
+You can’t have control in that.
+But, there’s something you can have control on and that is the way you feel pain, yes your mind.

 Our mind is a great player.
 It can trick us surprisingly well.
 But, guess what, we too can trick it for good.
 The pain is all in our mind but that doesn’t mean it is unreal.
 The pain that we feel is produced by the brain which is then processed to the body, where it notes the location and intensity, and emotionally dictates your reaction.
 Since pain involves both the mind and the body, certain mind-body therapies can help reduce the levels of stress hormones in the body, allowing the immune system to be better able to fight off the pain.